 In fact, Twin Cities Habitat homes tend to have a positive effect in neighborhoods.
 As an example, several Twin Cities Habitat homes were built in the Hawthorne EcoVillage in North Minneapolis during the housing crisis.
 A five-year report on that neighborhood shows Habitat’s work coincided with significant decreases in foreclosures, vacant properties, and drug arrests.
 The report also shows a jump in owner-occupied homes and the number of new trees planted.

 Fact #4: Twin Cities Habitat builds quality, energy-efficient homes

 All homes must pass stringent inspections by city or county inspectors.
-While most work on the homes is done by volunteers, all volunteers are trained and supervised by Habitat staff.
+While most work is done by volunteers, all volunteers are trained and supervised by Habitat staff.
 In addition, plumbing, electrical, roofing, and other skilled work is done by licensed professionals.

 Fact #5: People of all backgrounds, races, religions, etc. can partner with Habitat

 Twin Cities Habitat for Humanity is an Equal Opportunity Lender and a Fair Housing organization.
 We follow all Equal Opportunity Lending and Fair Housing laws, and we do not discriminate based on race, religion, nation of origin, gender, sexual orientation, family status, marital status or any other protected classes.

 Our staff is prepared to work with households at various levels of preparedness for homeownership.
 We encourage anyone who fits in our eligibility criteria to find out if buying with Habitat might be right for you.
 Even if you might not be ready for Habitat's homeownership program, we can refer you to another organization in our referral partner network, some of which have specific geographic or community focuses.

 Fact #6: Habitat homeowners helps taxpayers and builds stronger, more vibrant communities